Business

 These shelters are designed to last decades and minimize maintenance and repair costs.
 They use modern materials such as reinforced steel, high-performance concrete, and durable polymers.

-2. Energy Efficiency
+2. Energy Efficiency:

 Energy efficiency is one of the most characteristic features of modern sheltering systems.
-These buildings are built of advance insulation materials, energy-efficient windows, and reflective-to-solar-radiation roofing that assist in maintaining or regulating indoor temperatures.

-3. Modular and Scalable Design
+3. Modular And Scalable Design:

 Encouragingly, modern shelter systems tend to have modular designs that can adapt to the needs of a growing business.